AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Related Work

-Besides the above techniques developed for the Android ecosystem, some tools achieve behavioral reconstruction for other platforms.
-SLEUTH~\cite{hossain2017sleuth} aims to reconstruct the real-time attack scenario for the systems of Windows, Linux, and FreeBSD by audit-log data.
-ProTrace~\cite{Ma2016} achieves cost-effective provenance tracing for APT attacks by combining logging and unit level training.
-SherLog~\cite{yuan2010sherlog} makes efforts to help programmers diagnose the errors of the software and systems with runtime logs.
+Besides the techniques for the Android ecosystem, some tools achieve behavioral reconstruction for other platforms.
+SLEUTH~\cite{hossain2017sleuth} reconstructs the real-time attack scenario for the systems of Windows, Linux, and FreeBSD by audit-log data.
+SherLog~\cite{yuan2010sherlog} helps programmers diagnose the errors of the software and systems with runtime logs. lprof~\cite{zhao2014lprof} stitches runtime logs by analyzing the temporal relationships between log printing statements.

-\oursystem faces different challenges with SherLog.
-Specifically, SherLog combines the program's source code with logs to make the postmortem diagnosis, so it focuses on how to match the dynamically generated strings in logs with the source code.
-In comparison, \oursystem is run on the target app's intermediate code named Jimple~\cite{lam2011soot} transferred from the app's bytecode rather than source code, so it has to handle some anti-analysis techniques \cite{rasthofer2016harvesting,rastogi2013droidchameleon} during static analysis.
-In the implementation, we pay more attention to designing the structure of logs in the Android system and achieving a precise and effective log matching.
+\oursystem faces different challenges with SherLog and lprof.
+Specifically, SherLog matches the dynamically generated strings in logs with the source code, and lprof obtains the output string of each log printing statement by static analysis.
+In the Android ecosystem, app source code is commonly unavailable for security analysts and there exist some anti-analysis techniques \cite{rasthofer2016harvesting,rastogi2013droidchameleon} (\eg, string encryption, code obfuscation) to hinder static or manual analysis.
+Therefore, it is inapplicable to match the outputted logging messages with argument strings of log printing statements extracted from app code directly.
+In \oursystem's implementation, we address the problem by leveraging runtime logs to resolve the strings in app code even if the strings are obfuscated.